 This 18-week training guide is just that, a guide, so feel free to be a little flexible with it so that it works for you.

 Remember this is an 18-week program and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
 Build your way into it.

 Training days explained

 Run slow: Do your long runs at a comfortable pace, one that would allow you to converse with a training partner, at least during the beginning of the run.
 If you finish the long run at a pace significantly slower than your early pace, you need to start much slower.
-It’s better to run too slow during these long runs, than too fast, the purpose is to cover the prescribed distance.
+It’s better to run too slow during these long runs, than too fast, the purpose is covering the prescribed distance.